IC Student Employment Handbook

 Tax Withholding

-Full Time Students will receive wages that are FICA exempt.
-This means that Full Time Students will not be taxed for Social Security and Medicare tax during the academic year.
+Full-time students will receive wages that are FICA-exempt.
+This means that full-time students will not be taxed for Social Security and Medicare tax during the academic year.
 Students who are taking less than six (6) credit hours will NOT be FICA exempt.
 This provision does not apply to students working during the summer session.
+Specifically, the FICA exemption ends after commencement and starts again the first week of class in the fall semester.

 Summer Employment

-As outlined above, students working during the summer will not be FICA exempt.
+As outlined above, students working during the summer will not be FICA-exempt.
 If a student wants to work during the summer they MUST be enrolled as an active student for either the current summer session or for the upcoming fall semester.
-If an undergraduate student graduates in May and is not returning as a graduate student the upcoming fall semester, the student is not eligible to work during the summer after they graduate in a student employment capacity.
+If an undergraduate student graduates in May and is not matriculated as a graduate student at Ithaca College for the upcoming fall semester, the student is not eligible to work during the summer after they graduate in a student employment capacity.

 -